Being more commercial starts with wearing your Director’s hat more often.

 Building capacity and reducing neglect.

-Perhaps you have a lack clarity around your Director role, or your time is being stolen by re-work due to lack of systems or poorly executed meetings that lack purpose and structure.
+Perhaps you lack clarity around your Director role, or your time is being stolen by re-work due to lack of systems or poorly executed meetings that lack purpose and structure.
 Whatever the cause, step one is to free up time to wear your Director hat more and then prioritise time for meetings and planning.

 A great way to free up time is to complete your own Achiever Matrix, identifying the activities you should stop doing or delegate.
 Finding capacity will provide a great opportunity to hit the reset button on your role as a Director.